microsoft/WhatTheHack/README.md

 Would you like to host a What The Hack for your organization?
 The WTH format and content has been designed for hosting a hack with groups of 5 to 50 people.
 We welcome anyone to use the content here to host their own WTH event!

-See our complete guide to hosting a hack in the "000-HowToHack" folder.
+See our complete guide on ["How To Host A Hack"](/000-HowToHack/WTH-HowToHostAHack.md).

 **GF: SHOULD WE REMOVE THIS UNTIL WE ACTUALLY HAVE A CALENDAR OF EVENTS?** *-- Alternatively, you may request folks at Microsoft to host or deliver one to your organization.
 You can also see a list of existing WTH events and register to attend one in a city near you!
 Check out our "WTH Events" list.*